cornell-netlab/hydra-artifact/README.md

 ## Running the source routing example in mininet

-run `make` to run mininet and start the example.
+run `make` to run mininet and start the example with the following topology

 ![pod-topo](./p4_tutorials/exercises/basic/pod-topo/pod-topo.png)

+You can run commands in mininet either by getting a terminal for each host (e.g. `xterm h1 h4`) or within the mininet console pre-pending the name of the host to the command (e.g. `h1 python3 receive.py`)